Tennessee Adoption Laws

 Adopting a Child in Tennessee

 Tennessee's adoption laws are fairly welcoming, as the requirements for adoptive parents are primarily focused on the adopted child's well-being.
-In Tennessee, prospective parents must be at least 18, residents of Tennessee for at least six months, and have the ability to provide for the financial and emotional needs of the family.
+In Tennessee, prospective parents must be at least 18, residents of Tennessee for at least six months (if in the military), and have the ability to provide for the financial and emotional needs of the family.
 The state also allows people to adopt regardless of their marital status, meaning a person who's single may adopt a child.

 Overview of Tennessee Adoption Laws